Should you visit Bali, Indonesia? We at Life of Doing say, “YES!”

 16. Bali has the iconic Bali swings.

-Don’t worry, it’s safe to go on on the swings as everyone must be strapped in with a harness around the waist.
+Don’t worry, it’s safe to go on the swings as everyone must be strapped in with a harness around the waist.
+But use them at your own risk!

-Check them out at Tegalalang Rice Terraces and Bali Swings in Ubud, Hidden Hills Wanagiri, and other locations.
+Check them out at Tegallalang Rice Terraces and Bali Swings in Ubud, Hidden Hills Wanagiri, and other locations.

 17. It’s easy to visit neighboring islands by boat.